Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamics in the non-linear regime

 Figure~\ref{fig:ReRac}(d) shows the mixing efficiency in the convective zone, calculated \cite[following][]{vidal2018magnetic} as

 where $\langle\cdot\rangle_{S(r)}$ is the mean over the spherical surface at radius $r$, and $R_1$ and $R_2$ are defined by \eqref{eqn:R1}--\eqref{eqn:R2}.
-This quantifies how well-mixed the convective zone is, with $\chi=0$ when there is no departure from the background density profile, and $\chi=1$ when the convective zone is well-mixed to a constant density.
-Fig.~\ref{fig:ReRac}(d) shows that, in the jet-dominated regime, $\chi$ takes small values, but increases as a function of the forcing $\Rat$.
-By contrast, $\chi$ is large and relatively constant in the convective regime.
-This means that not only is the convective zone larger for values of $R_B>35$, but the convection itself is also more efficient for mixing.
-In the jet-dominated regime, $\chi$ is a function of $\Ek\Rat$; however, the jet-convection transition still occurs at $\RB$ for each transect.
+This quantifies how well-mixed the convective zone is, with $\chi=0$ when there is no departure from the background density profile, and $\chi=1$ when the convective zone is fully mixed to a constant density.
+Fig.~\ref{fig:ReRac}(d) shows that, in the jet-dominated regime, $\overline{\chi}$ takes small values, but increases as a function of $\Rred$.
+By contrast, $\overline{\chi}$ is large and relatively constant in the convective regime.
+This means that not only is the convective zone larger for values of $\Rred>50$, but the convection itself is also more efficient for mixing.